HenKlei/geodesic-shooting/README.md

 square are included.

 ## Documentation
-The commented code for the three main algorithms can be found in the following files:
+The commented code for the two main algorithms can be found in the following files:
-- Large deformation metric mapping: [lddmm.py](geodesic_shooting/lddmm.py)
 - Geodesic shooting: [geodesic_shooting.py](geodesic_shooting/geodesic_shooting.py)
 - Landmark matching: [landmark_shooting.py](geodesic_shooting/landmark_shooting.py)